buistvn/imdb-scraper/README.md

 ### `python main.py`

-Runs the program and writes the data to film_data.txt.
+Runs the program and writes the data to film_data.csv.